In 20000 BC, before the first history was recorded in writings, there had

 situation in South Viet Nam continued to deteriorate, putting the Communists

-within reach of victory.
+within reach.
 In early 1965, to prevent the total collapse

 of the Saigon regime, U.S. President Lyndon Johnson approved regular intensive

 bombing of North Viet Nam and the dispatch of U.S. combat troops into

 The U.S. intervention caused severe problems for the Communists on the

 battlefield.
 However, with strong supports from China & Soviet Union, the North Vietnamese continued to send

 army into the South.
 In 1968, after the North's bloody Tet offensive shook